 You need to have an active checking account if you want to apply for this card.

 Very high APR.

-You’ll receive a 29.99% fixed APR on all balances.
-That’s nearly double the average credit card APR of around 16%.
+You’ll receive a high fixed APR on all balances.

-When you open your account, you’ll pay a one-time processing fee of $89.
+When you open your account, you’ll pay a one-time program fee of $89.
 This is a high fee, though it’s not uncommon among subprime cards.

 This annual fee is deducted from your credit limit.
 Given a $300 initial credit limit, you’ll be left with $225 in available credit upon opening your account.